franzesegiovanni/Gaussian-Processes/README.md

-# Gaussian Processes - A List of References
+# Gaussian Processes - From Start to Hero
-I am providing a list of references for Gaussain Processes.

 ## Books and Book Chapters
 1.  **Gaussian Processes for Machine Learning** by Carl Edward Rasmussen and Christopher K. I. Williams published by The MIT Press. http://www.gaussianprocess.org/gpml/ and [pdf] http://www.gaussianprocess.org/gpml/chapters/RW.pdf.